pm98zz-c/ce-dev-ansible-deploy-config/README.md

-# Holds private information for the ansible-deploy setup
+# Holds private information for the ce-deploy setup

 ## hosts
 This will be symlinked to /etc/ansible/hosts